 Compensatory time.
 An employee may accumulate and maintain up to twenty-four (24) hours of compensatory time.
 The employee must notify the City each pay period to indicate that they want this earned overtime to be accumulated as compensatory time.
 Compensatory time off requests must be made in advance and are subject to supervisory approval.
-Compensatory time may be carried over up until January 31st of the succeeding year adjusted to the rate of pay in effect in the preceding year.(Ord.
+Compensatory time may be carried over up until January 31st of the succeeding year adjusted to the rate of pay in effect in the preceding year.
+(Ord.
 40-04.
 Passed 6-22-04.)

 Personal days.
-Each Schedule I employee shall be entitled to three personal days, except the Police Chief and Police Captain who will receive five personal days, to be taken during the calendar year at the discretion of the employee and upon approval by the department head, or, in the case of a department head, the Mayor.
+Each Schedule I employee shall be entitled to three personal days, except the Police Chief and Police Captain who will receive five personal days, to be taken during the calendar year at the discretion of the employee and upon approval by the department head, or in the case of a department head, the Mayor.
 During an employee’s first calendar year, personal days shall be accrued based on the number of months of continuous service with the City as follows: one personal day after one month’s service; one personal day after six months service; one personal day after eight months service.
 Thereafter, personal days for an employee shall accrue as of January 1, of each year.
 Personal days are non-cumulative and are not considered sick days or holidays, and therefore, are not subject to the employee receiving pay in lieu of the days off.

 Regular work period and hours of work.
 The regular work period for salaried employees shall consist of five consecutive workdays and two consecutive days off; provided that the Director of Recreation may, with the approval of the Mayor, establish a different schedule of workdays, work hours and days off for Recreation Supervisors and Recreation Activities Leaders.
 The regular hours of work for salaried employees shall be eight hours per day, except that the regular workday for office personnel shall be seven and one-half hours.
 The regular work period for hourly employees shall be from 12:01 a.m.
 Thursday to 12:00Midnight Wednesday and shall include five workdays and two consecutive days off.
 The regular hours of work for hourly employees shall be eight hours per day.
 The Mayor may, when he determines such change to be necessary, amend the regular work period and work hours for any employee.